anabelyong/anabelyong.github.io/index.md

     <p>
       Hi!
 I'm Anabel!
 I graduated from my Masters in Computational Statistics and Machine Learning with Distinction @
       <a href="https://www.ucl.ac.uk/" target="_blank" rel="noopener">UCL</a>.
-      I hold a Bachelors degree in Mathematics and Biology from
+      I hold a Bachelors degree from
       <a href="https://www.ed.ac.uk/" target="_blank" rel="noopener">University of Edinburgh</a>.
     </p>
   </div>